Volto Nascosto: Plot

 As it is clear from this short description, the series has a strong literary inspiration and deliberately merges elements from different genres, from classic adventure to historical novel and nineteenth century feuilleton.
-This last aspect is particularly evident not only in the choice of the serial formula, but also in the presence of some typical situations: the love triangle, the sensitive girl with a mysterious past, etc., which directly recall the topoi of the nineteenth century novels and operas.
+This last aspect is particularly evident not only in the choice of the serial formula, but also in the presence of some typical situations: the love triangle, the sensitive girl with a mysterious past, etc., which directly recall the topoi of nineteenth century novels and operas.

-Another interesting feature about the story is the setting in the late nineteenth century Italy, a not very well known period of Italian history and an unusual choice for a comic-book series.
+Another interesting feature of the story is the setting in late nineteenth century Italy, a not very well known period of Italian history and an unusual choice for a comic-book series.

 The issues

-Volto Nascosto's adventures are published monthly, in the usual format of Sergio Bonelli's comic-books (paperbacks 16x21 cm (6.3x8.3 in), with 96 pages).
+Volto Nascosto's adventures are published monthly, in the usual format of Sergio Bonelli's comic books (paperbacks 16x21 cm (6.3x8.3 in), with 96 pages).

 The series is made up of the following issues: